-Washington – Senators Dianne Feinstein (D-Calif.), Chris Murphy (D-Conn.), Chuck Schumer (D-N.Y.), Dick Durbin (D-Ill.), Richard Blumenthal (D-Conn.), and Catherine Cortez Masto (D-Nev.), on Tuesday in reintroducing the Background Check Expansion Act (S.42) to expand federal background checks to all gun sales.
+Washington – Senator Dianne Feinstein (D-Calif.) joined Senators Chris Murphy (D-Conn.), Chuck Schumer (D-N.Y.), Dick Durbin (D-Ill.), Richard Blumenthal (D-Conn.) and Catherine Cortez Masto (D-Nev.) to reintroduce the Background Check Expansion Act (S.42) to expand federal background checks to all gun sales.
 Under current federal law, unlicensed or private sellers are not required to conduct a background check prior to transferring a firearm.
 97% of Americans support comprehensive background checks.
 Research indicates that as many as a quarter of all gun sales in the United States may occur without a background check.

 “97% of Americans agree—if you can’t pass a background check, you shouldn’t be able to buy a gun.
 I’m proud to introduce the Background Check Expansion Act as my first bill.
 Voters stood up this fall and made it clear they want Congress to do more to keep our kids safe from gun violence.
 We need to listen to them and pass our bill to save lives,” said Senator Murphy.